-Terms used: dog, breed, residence, indoor space, apartment, drooling level, grooming level, ranking
+Terms used: dog, breed, residence, indoor space, apartment, drooling level, grooming level, ranking.

 Semantic process involved: Look up suitable breeds, reasoning to check constraints Usage scenario covered: A young couple without children is looking for a medium-sized dog.
-Description and ontology use:

 Ontology process: Since the dog will live in an apartment, it should be apartment friendly.
-Since no precise restrictions are specified the size of the dog is not restricted.
-If the home is not cleaned frequently, the system can assume that any dog shouldn't shed much to prevent shed hair from building up in the home.
+This means that the dog should not be too big, not aggressive towards strangers, and not bark frequently.
+If the home is not cleaned frequently, the system can assume that any dog shouldn't shed much to prevent shed hair from building up in the home and not drool much for similar reasons.
 Additionally, while the system cannot quantify 'cuteness,' it will prioritise popular dogs under the assumption that more popular dogs will be better liked by the average person, accounting for subjective characteristics that the system cannot quantify.
-The system will then query for low shedding apartment friendly dogs and sort by popularity.
+The system will then query for low shedding, low drooling, apartment friendly dogs and sort by popularity.